Your Missed Rust Class

 field is particularly interesting.
 It represents the future from the read operation, and its internals are what

-matter: it’s 24 bytes on my x86_64 machine (where width of a poitnter is 8 bytes).
+matter: it’s 24 bytes in size on my x86_64 machine (where width of a pointer is 8 bytes).
 It also contains two references: one to

 src